fredford/opulo-nvim/readme.md

 ## Contributing

 We welcome and appreciate any help in creating a lovely experience for all.
+If you want to change it or improve the theme feel free to make changes and submit a PR.

 - Get highlight groups under cursor via `:Inspect` in Neovim 0.9 or [nvim-treesitter/playground](https://github.com/nvim-treesitter/playground#show-treesitter-and-syntax-highlight-groups-under-the-cursor)